 Look for Alternative Ideas to Your Expensive Tastes

 Have an elegant dinner with friends at your home where each brings an upscale appetizer or dessert and brings a new or unusual bottle of wine instead of heading out for that $100 meal.
-Instead of a trip to an expensive waterpark, see if you can find a stellar deal at a decent local hotel with a pool.
+Instead of a trip to an expensive waterpark, see if you can find a stellar deal at a good local hotel with a pool.
 It may not be quite the same, but it’ll be something instead of nothing, and let’s face it, entertainment is more about attitude than about what you do.

 One of the things we’ve found about learning how to save money on entertainment in this way is that we really do have much more fun when we go out.
 The restaurant trips or movie dates are much more gratifying, because we do them three times a year instead of three times a month.
 I guess the best way to put it is that we appreciate things more, and the bonus is that we’re saving money in the process.